 Before going into what this means I'd like to warn you that this is the most challenging area due to how we have been conditioned for so long.
 'Just Payments' may seem as radical as it once did to allow women to vote and to abandon apartheid and slavery.
 But I believe it is the key to profoundly changing the lives of many families and generations to come.
 It is also the key to unravelling the massive error we have made in implementing Adam Smiths’ free market system.

 Adam Smith warned us very clearly for the disastrous error in implementing his philosophy.
 He said ‘free market economies can only function with strong principles of justice, otherwise our societies will crumble into atoms’.
 And yet this is precisely what we have ignored.
 And what is causing much of the havoc in our world.

 If we look at what justice means at its essence it is ‘to render each their due’ (as defined by Roman Law in the sixth century AD).
 Imagine being a major force in righting this wrong by adopting three suggestions:

 4. Just Payments across your distribution channels.

-If we look at the definition of justice, by ‘just payments’ I mean giving each party involved the share of the pie they are due based on the contribution they make.
+If we look at the definition of justice, ‘just payments’ means giving each party involved the share of the pie they are due based on the contribution that they make.
 So not a minimum ‘fair price’.
 But actually giving each party the percentage they are due for their contribution.
 Imagine if the cocoa farmers in West-Africa would get paid the actual share they contribute to the chocolate products sold on your platform.
 It would lift many families out of extreme poverty, and make an end to the child slavery of the 1.6 million children working on these farms.
 Tony’s Chocolonely are a great example to look into who are making huge leaps forward here.

 5. Just Payments within your company.